murat-polat/docker-jupyterlab/README.md

 http://localhost:8000 or  http://YourServerIP:8000

+Default JupyterHUb/Lab has to users, which is admin_user and common_user, password is same as user_name.
+For example:

+User : admin_user

+Password : admin_user

 ### How to use ?
 JupyterHub admin Control Panel for add/remove JupyterLab users, start/stopp servers and access to others common_users server and notebooks.
 ##### JupyterHub Control Panel